Cohomological properties of multinorm-one tori: Abstract

 \section{Abstract}

-In this paper we investigate the Tate--Shafarevich group $\Sha^1(k, T)$ of a multinorm-one torus $T$ over a global field $k$.
-We establish a few functorial maps among cohomology groups and explore their relations.
-Using these properties and relations we obtain a few basic structural results for $\Sha^1(k, T)$ and extend a few results of Bayer-Fluckiger--Lee--Parimala [Adv.~in Math., 2019] to some more general multinorm-one tori.
-We also give a uniform proof of a result of Demarche--Wei for a criterion of the vanishing of $\Sha^1(k, T)$, and of the main result of Pollio [Pure App.~Math.~Q., 2014] for the case where the \'etale $k$-algebra in question is a product of two abelian extensions.
-Moreover, we improve the explicit description of $\Sha^1(k, T)$ in Lee [J.~Pure Appl.~Alg., 2022] by removing an intersection condition.
+We investigate the Tate--Shafarevich group $\Sha^1(k, T)$ of a multinorm-one torus $T$ over a global field $k$.
+We explore a few functorial maps among cohomology groups and their relations.
+Using these properties and the approach in Bayer-Fluckiger--Lee--Parimala [Adv.~in Math., 2019], we obtain a similar basic structural result for $\Sha^1(k, T)$ and extends a few results in loc.~cit.~for some more general multinorm-one tori.
+We also give an alternative proof of previous results on the vanishing of $\Sha^1(k, T)$ due to Demarche--Wei and the case of a product of two abelian extensions due to Pollio.
+Moreover, we improve the explicit description of $\Sha^1(k, T)$ of Lee by removing an intersection condition.